Is the transition redshift a new cosmological number?: Transition redshift in FRW Geometries

 \section{Transition redshift in FRW Geometries}

 In what follows we restrict our attention to the class of spacetimes described by the FRW line element (unless explicitly stated we set $c=1$):

 where $a(t)$ is the scale factor and $k$ is the curvature constant, which can be $-1$, $0$, or $1$, for a spatially open, flat or closed Universe, respectively.
-Although inflationary models and recent observations from CMB favor a spatially flat Universe, we shall not restrict ourselves to this case.
+Although inflationary models and recent observations from cosmic microwave background (CMB) temperature anisotropies favor a spatially flat Universe, we shall not restrict ourselves to this case.

 In this background, the Einstein Field Equations (EFE) and the decelerating parameter, $q$, can be written as: